FlatIO/api-client-ruby/docs/ScoreApi.md

 comment = "comment_example" # String | Unique identifier of a sheet music comment

 opts = {
-  sharing_key: "sharing_key_example", # String | This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  sharing_key: "sharing_key_example" # String | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
 }

 begin
   #Mark the comment as resolved
-  api_instance.mark_score_comment_resolved(score, comment, opts)
+  api_instance.mark_score_comment_resolved(scorecomment, opts)
 rescue FlatApi::ApiError => e
   puts "Exception when calling ScoreApi->mark_score_comment_resolved: #{e}" end